 Editor’s commentary on how the country’s culture and history have impacted the ecosystem.

 The traditions and social hierarchy of Thailand touch all aspects of everyday life, including business.
 Thai corporate culture upholds a traditional top-down approach to management and innovation, a dynamic that is not ideal for out-of-the-box thinking and disruptive innovation.
-There are relatively few Thai entrepreneurs and startups, as conservative thinking and aversion to risk, combined with social pressures to secure a steady income, means much of the talent that would be expected to venture into the startup world in another environment ends up working in Industry in Thailand.
+With this, there are relatively fewer Thai entrepreneurs and startups accompanying a conservative mindset and general risk aversion.
+This is in line with a more practical mindset to secure a steady income, which means that higher tiered talents tend to flow towards more established positions elsewhere apart from startups.

 Despite the cultural pressures, there is a big shift of the mindset among new graduates.
 These days we have witnessed the positive trends of the young generation in Thailand becoming more actively involved in the local startup scene.
-The universities around the country have begun to run hackathon and entrepreneurship programs, which draw their attention to the space.
-As of 2019, working at a startup is seen as a risky but attractive option.
-Additionally, a number of Thais that studied abroad have been influenced by the entrepreneurial spirit in other countries.
+With large scale hackathons such as the annual Education Disruption Hackathon held by Disrupt Technology Ventures, more attention is drawn to the space.
+Moving forward, it is foreseen that such initiatives will continue to be launched, supplementing the foundation to the Thai startup scene.

 500 TukTuks (Bangkok): The local operation of global seed investor 500 Startups.
 Beyond providing seed capital, 500 supports startups via their Seed Accelerator Programs that emphasize digital marketing, customer acquisition, lean startup practices, and fundraising for pre-Seed companies.
 (Source: 500 Tuk Tuks)

 Add Ventures (Bangkok): Invests in Series-A rounds and later stage startups with a focus on smart agriculture, robotics and automation, supply chain optimization, and energy efficiency management.
 (Source: Add Ventures)